USA Network

+As of November 2023, USA Network is available to approximately 70 million pay television households in the United States, down from its 2011 peak of 100 million households.

 History

 Madison Square Garden Sports Network (1977–1980)

-USA Network originally launched on September 22, 1977, as the Madison Square Garden Sports Network (not to be confused with the New York City-area regional sports network of the same name now simply known as the MSG Network).
+USA Network was launched on September 22, 1977, as the Madison Square Garden Sports Network (not to be confused with the New York City-area regional sports network now known as the MSG Network).
 The network was founded by cable provider UA-Columbia Cablevision and the Madison Square Garden Corp.
-From its beginning (and for the next two decades) the network was run by chairwoman and CEO Kay Koplovitz.
+From its first two decades, the network was run by chairwoman and CEO Kay Koplovitz.
 The channel was one of the first national cable television channels, utilizing satellite delivery as opposed to the then-industry standard microwave relay to distribute its programming to cable systems.
 Unlike other cable networks at the time, it also was the first to rely greatly on advertising revenue.
 At launch the network mostly broadcast sporting events from Madison Square Garden to a national audience (sharing programming with the aforementioned MSG Network).
 The network quickly added a mix of college and less well-known professional sports held at other venues, similar to those found during the early years of ESPN.
 In 1978, children's programming was also added to the lineup.

 MCA/Paramount ownership (1981–1994) and Time ownership (1981–1987)

 On April 9, 1980, the channel changed its name to USA Network.
 It also added a children's program called Calliope to its schedule and some talk shows in an effort to appeal to women.
-The new network also offered a programming block from Black Entertainment Television (which would eventually launch as its own network) and carried C-SPAN during the day.
+The new network also offered a programming block from Black Entertainment Television (which would eventually launch as its own network three years later, but now owned by Paramount as of 2001) and carried C-SPAN during the day.

 In 1981, ownership of the network changed.
 First, Time Inc. agreed to buy UA-Columbia's share of the network contingent upon Madison Square Garden owner Gulf + Western transferring its share of the network to its Paramount Pictures division.
-Shortly thereafter MCA Inc. also bought into the network with the three companies all owning equal shares.
+Shortly thereafter MCA Inc. also bought into the network with the three companies each owning an equal share.
 The three partners had a non-compete clause that would prevent them from owning other basic cable networks independently from the USA joint venture; however, it was acknowledged that Time also owned powerful USA Network rival Home Box Office.
-The said clause would cause Time Inc. to drop out of the venture in 1987, as the company attempted (but failed) to buy CNN from Ted Turner and run it independently from USA.
+This clause would cause Time Inc. to drop out of the venture in 1987, as the company attempted (but failed) to buy CNN from Ted Turner and run it independently from USA.
 MCA and Paramount subsequently became the sole owners of the channel (being a 50/50 joint venture between the two companies).

-C-SPAN finally stopped sharing satellite space with USA on April 1, 1982, after having launched its own 24-hour feed two months earlier.
+C-SPAN stopped sharing satellite space with USA on April 1, 1982, after having launched its own 24-hour feed two months earlier.
 USA began operating on a 24-hour schedule, programming its new daytime block with the British soap opera Coronation Street, a health-oriented show named Alive and Well, and an afternoon movie.